cstahmer/archv/README.md

 For OpenCV you need several dependencies; gcc, g++, cmake and several video and image libraries specified on their site.

-These are a couple useful links for installing OpenCV â€“
+These are a couple useful links for installing OpenCV –

 * http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html
 * https://help.ubuntu.com/community/OpenCV

-Provided is a simplified version of the process for building OpenCV on Unix based systems â€“
+Provided is a simplified version of the process for building OpenCV on Unix based systems –

 * Download all dependencies required for OpenCV
 * Download the zipped OpenCV file from their website